pliniker/pliniker.github.io/_posts/2017-01-25-dispatchers.md

 Intel and AMD - it continues to make a difference.

-Again, go to the spreadsheet to see this chart directly for a better view; this next chart illustrates the decrease in performance of branch prediction for each CPU for _Longer Repetitive_ and _Unpredictable_ against `switch.rs` for _Nested Loop_.
+Again, go to the spreadsheet to see this chart directly for a better view; this next chart illustrates the absolute performance of each method and test in cycles per VM instruction.
 Color coding remains the same as the earlier chart.

 ![Cycles per VM instruction](https://docs.google.com/spreadsheets/d/1qbBt1NgvmLLmYxHlPRZNsXybivQIDVUAdsCNGKmNhos/pubchart?oid=605750577&format=image){:class="img-responsive"}